- 7 seconds ago

 The cells in our body can only burn sugar as glucose or fat in the form of glycerol.
 (7)

-However, protein can be converted to these, but only as a ‘last resort’ source of energy, because its main role in the body is growth and repair.
+However, protein can be converted to these, but only as a ‘last resort’ source of energy, because its main role in the body is growth, repair, signalling and communication.

 We all contain a significant amount of protein.
 For example, a 76kg man is made up of about 12kg of protein (16%).
 (1)